CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module1/Module1.md

  - Answer:

-What part of these instructions was unclear or incomplete?
+Was any part of these instructions unclear or incomplete?

  - Answer:

 Lackluster responses may result in point deductions.
 -->

 * ### Save the file.
 Commit your changes and push them to your remote repository by the next class. `(1pts)`*(Free for first class.
-Consult me if you struggle too hard with Git.)*
+Consult me if you struggle with Git.)*
 * ### You may complete the answers by issuing additional commits and pushing them before the next class.